cultural-impact-of-warfare

 Use of Terrain

-Generals learned to select battlefields that neutralized the phalanx's weaknesses.
+Generals learned to select battlefields that neutralized the phalanx's weaknesses while amplifying its strengths.
 Narrow valleys, rocky slopes, and marshy ground prevented cavalry from charging and limited the ability of light infantry to outflank the hoplites.
-At the Battle of Thermopylae (480 BCE), a small Greek force used a narrow pass to hold off a massive Persian army for three days.
-While not a purely hoplite affair, the principle of terrain denial became central to phalanx tactics.
+At the Battle of Thermopylae (480 BCE), a small Greek force used a narrow pass to hold off a massive Persian army for three days, demonstrating how terrain could multiply the effectiveness of heavily armed infantry.
+While not a purely hoplite affair—the Greeks at Thermopylae included Spartans, Thespians, and other contingents fighting in varied styles—the principle of terrain denial became central to phalanx tactics.

 Later, the Spartans under King Agesilaus II routinely chose broken ground in Boeotia and the Peloponnese to offset the cavalry advantage of their enemies.
+Agesilaus understood that the phalanx's power came from its ability to present an unbroken front to the enemy; anything that disrupted enemy mobility while preserving Greek cohesion was advantageous.
 Terrain choice also influenced the depth of the phalanx.
-On level ground, deeper formations (up to 25 ranks) increased pushing power, while thinner lines allowed for greater flexibility on uneven terrain.
-The Thebans, in particular, mastered the art of using terrain to channel enemy advances into killing zones.
+On level ground, deeper formations of up to twenty-five ranks increased pushing power and psychological impact, while thinner lines of eight ranks allowed for greater flexibility on uneven terrain.
+The Thebans, in particular, mastered the art of using terrain to channel enemy advances into killing zones, often positioning their deep column on the left wing to drive the enemy against natural obstacles.

 Flexible Formations